FAQs | High Hill Christian Camp & Retreat

 How does Check-In Work?

-When you arrive at camp, you’ll be directed where to park and then you will proceed to the canteen area where you will see large “Check-In” flags.
-There, you will receive a check-in sheet for your camper with all of their pertinent registration
+When you arrive at camp, you’ll be directed where to park and then you will proceed to the Camp Ministry Center parking lot where you will see large “Check-In” flags.
+You will proceed through our check in process in that building.

-From there you will go see the nurse to check in any medications (NOTE: please remember that ALL medications must be in their original containers) or express any health concerns that we may need to be aware of.
+This is also where you will see the nurse to check in any medications (NOTE: please remember that ALL medications must be in their original containers) or express any health concerns that we may need to be aware of.
 Then you will have a chance to talk with our head cook if you have dietary questions.

 Finally, you’ll make your way to your camper’s cabin/dorm.
 Please remember, only parents of the same gender as the camper may enter their housing quarters.
 Due to limited parking, we ask that you please say your goodbyes and head out as quickly as possible after you get your camper moved in.